%1$s

 What are the causes of sepsis?

 Bacterial infections are the most common cause of sepsis.
-The infection may be caused primarily by bacteria, but the causative agent may also be fungi and virus.
+The infection may be caused primarily by bacteria, but the causative agents may also be fungi and viruses.
 The infection may primarily occur in one of the following locations:

-• Lung: Lung infection and pneumonia are said to be the primary source of a blood infection.
-As the blood passes through the pulmonary artery and veins, the infection spreads throughout the body through blood.
+• Lung: Lung infection and pneumonia are said to be the primary sources of a blood infection.
+As the blood passes through the pulmonary artery and veins, the infection spreads throughout the body through the blood.

-• Gastric-Intestinal tract: Gastrointestinal infections also result in sepsis.
-Gastrointestinal organs susceptible to infection are stomach, intestine, and colon.
+• Gastric-Intestinal Tract: Gastrointestinal infections also result in sepsis.
+Gastrointestinal organs susceptible to infection are the stomach, intestine, and colon.

-• Urinary tract: As the blood circulates into the urinary tract for filtration infection in the kidney may lead to blood infection.
+• Urinary tract: As the blood circulates into the urinary tract for filtration, infection in the kidney may lead to a blood infection.

-• Blood infections: Direct blood infection such as infection caused by the insect bite also causes sepsis.
+• Blood infections: A direct blood infection, such as an infection caused by an insect bite, also causes sepsis.

 Who is at higher risk for sepsis?

-The risk of sepsis is high in individuals with a compromised immune system due to certain conditions such as a chronic disease or a recent surgery.
+The risk of sepsis is high in individuals with a compromised immune system due to certain conditions, such as a chronic disease or recent surgery.
 People in these categories are at a higher risk:

 • Very old or very young individuals.